wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 ### getConsentIdByConsentAttributeNameAndValue method

-This method lets you retrieve consent id for a provided attribute name and attribute value.
+This method lets you retrieve the consent Id for a provided attribute name and attribute value.

 ``` java
 ArrayList<String> getConsentIdByConsentAttributeNameAndValue(String attributeName, String attributeValue) throws ConsentManagementException;